AniruthRamesh/Fbref-client/readme.md

 - **Sortable Statistics**: Users can sort player statistics by season, either in ascending or descending order, with a simple toggle switch.
 - **Flexible Criteria Selection**: Interactive dropdown menus allow users to customize their search by selecting specific players, team types, competition scopes, and formats.

+## Usage

+The hosted version can be accessed at https://fbref-client.netlify.app/

+1. Since the backend code is hosted on a free tier, if the website does not have any traffic the instance spins down automatically.
+If there is any activity, it will take 50 seconds for the instance to spin up back again.
+2. This is not related to the code, the API calls are optimized and the subsequent fetches will be fast.
+3. The website is not designed to be responsive.

 ## Introduction

 The FBRef Player Statistics application enables users to explore detailed football player statistics.
 Leveraging React and `@tanstack/react-query`, this frontend application ensures high performance.